-- Load the CSV-filesor shapefiles, shapefiles or the GeoPackage file into a mapping software. - Zoom to the location of Summit Dye-3 Station. - By clicking on the loaded geographical data points on the map, the user can now see that the following flight lines have been acquired in proximity to the station: - flight line 1, 1971 - flight line 5, 1972
+- Download the coordinates contained in the folder "Geographical_coordinates" (corresponding to the third column in Table 1). - Load the CSV-files, shapefiles or the GeoPackage file into a mapping software. - Zoom to the location of Dye-3 Station. - By clicking on the loaded geographical data points on the map, the user can now see that the following flight lines have been acquired in proximity to the station: - flight line 1, 1971

-- flight line 2, 1978
+- flight line 5, 1972 - flight line 2, 1978